 New housing units accommodate eat-in kitchens, accessible bathrooms and ample in-unit storage space.
 They also each have covered porches or balconies to provide private outdoor access to views of the community gardens, Kottinger Village Park and the hills beyond.
 Shared onsite amenities include a community room and kitchen, a lounge equipped with computers and games, a fitness room able to host exercise classes, and laundry facilities.
 Community gardens with plots for resident use are also provided throughout the property, as well as outdoor amenities like a bocce ball court, outdoor trellised deck with barbecue, and walking paths that extensively traverse the site and connect the neighborhood.

 Kottinger Gardens is Phase I of the redevelopment effort across two properties, Kottinger Place and Pleasanton Gardens Housing project.
-It is expected to achieve LEED gold certification with its integration of advanced green building methods, recycled materials content, energy- and water-efficient appliances and fixtures, photovoltaic panels, and drought-tolerant landscaping and drip irrigation systems.
+It has achieved LEED for Homes Platinum certification with its integration of advanced green building methods, recycled materials content, energy- and water-efficient appliances and fixtures, photovoltaic panels, and drought-tolerant landscaping and drip irrigation systems.